 Film Music and Composer

-The score for The Shallows was composed by the legendary Marco Beltrami, known for his work on horror and action films like Scream, A Quiet Place, and Logan.
-The music is a critical part of the film’s tension.
-For instance, Beltrami contrasts upbeat, surf-rock-inspired cues for the early scenes with dissonant, dread-inducing orchestral music during the shark attacks.
-The main theme for the shark is a menacing, low-end piece that effectively builds suspense without simply mimicking the iconic theme from Jaws.
+The score for The Shallows was composed by the legendary Marco Beltrami.
+Beltrami is known for his work on horror and action films like Scream, A Quiet Place, and Logan.
+His music for this film is a crucial element of the suspense.

 Filming Locations

-While the film is set in Mexico, principal photography took place in New South Wales, Australia.
-The primary location was Lord Howe Island, a remote volcanic island in the Tasman Sea known for its pristine, untouched beauty.
-This location was crucial for establishing the initial sense of a perfect, hidden paradise that quickly turns deadly.
+Although the film is set in Mexico, principal photography primarily took place in Queensland, Australia.
+The secluded beach location was Lord Howe Island, a small volcanic island in the Tasman Sea.
+Its untouched, pristine beauty was perfect for creating the illusion of a secret paradise.

 Awards and Nominations